tubatechdynamics/offerings/_posts/2024-10-02-exploring-ai-chatbots.md

 ### 6. Launch and Monitor

-Start with a soft launch, gather feedback from volunteers, and monitor the chatbot’s performance.
+Start with a soft launch, gather feedback from volunteers, and monitor the chatbot's performance.

 ### 7. Scale and Update